Table of Contents

-“The first step is to decide if the IELTS Indicator is for you.
+“The first step is to decide if the IELTS Indicator Test is for you.
 If you don’t know for sure that your university will accept these indicative scores, you’ll have wasted your money and your attempt.”

 That being said, universities understand the limitations caused by the COVID pandemic.
 So, even if a university isn’t on the list mentioned above, you can always email their admissions office and ask for special consideration.